ravinderbhattoo/ravinderbhattoo.github.io.old/_pages/cv.md

 ======
 __Title: Data-driven Modeling and Physics-informed Machine Learning for Glass Discovery__

 The research work explores the use of machine learning methods in modeling inorganic glass properties, revealing composition--property relationships through explainable ML, understanding mechanisms at atomic scale and up-scaling of material properties using MD and DFT simulation trajectory.
-The research work uses the graph neural network based interatomic potential for reproducing features at atomic scale for complex systems and use ML material models (peridynamics nonlocal operators) for reproducing material behavior at meso-scale with MD and DFT simulation trajectories.
+The research work uses the graph neural network based interatomic potential for reproducing features at atomic scale for complex systems and use ML material models (peridynamics nonlocal operators) for reproducing material behavior at meso-scale with MD and DFT simulation trajectories

 Research Achievements and Awards